Generalized Polish spaces at regular uncountable cardinals: Characterizations of standard -Borel spaces

 \begin{remark} Since \( \kappa \)-additive \( \SC_\kappa \)-spaces and \( \SFC_\kappa \)-spaces form, respectively, the smallest and largest class of Polish-like spaces considered in this paper, in Theorem~\ref{th:standardBorel} we can further replace those classes with any of the other ones: \( \kappa \)-additive \( \SFC_\kappa \)-spaces, \( \SC_\kappa \)-spaces, \( \GG \)-Polish spaces, spherically complete \( \GG \)-Polish spaces, and so on. \end{remark}

-A natural question is to ask whether Proposition~\ref{prop:changeoftopology} can be extended in at least some direction.
+A natural question is whether Proposition~\ref{prop:changeoftopology} can be extended in some way or another.
 As in the classical case, the answer is mostly negative and thus Proposition~\ref{prop:changeoftopology} is essentially optimal.
-In fact: \begin{enumerate-(a)} \item We cannot in general consider more than \( \kappa \)-many (even closed, or open) subsets, since this could force \( \tau' \) to have weight greater than \( \kappa \)---think about turning into clopen sets more than \( \kappa \)-many singletons. \item We obviously cannot turn a set which is not \( \kappa \)-Borel into a clopen (or even just \( \kappa \)-Borel) one pretending to maintain the same \( \kappa \)-Borel structure.
+In fact: \begin{enumerate-(a)} \item We cannot in general consider more than \( \kappa \)-many (even closed, or open) subsets, since this could force \( \tau' \) to have weight greater than \( \kappa \)---think about turning more than \( \kappa \)-many singletons into clopen sets. \item We obviously cannot turn a set which is not \( \kappa \)-Borel into a clopen (or even just \( \kappa \)-Borel) one pretending to maintain the same \( \kappa \)-Borel structure.
 Notice however that, in contrast to the classical case, one can consistently have that there are non-\( \kappa \)-Borel sets \( B \subseteq \pre{\kappa}{\kappa} \) for which there is a \( \kappa \)-additive \( \SFC_\kappa \) topology \( \tau' \supseteq \tau_b \) turning \( B \) into a \( \tau' \)-clopen set, so that all conditions in Proposition~\ref{prop:changeoftopology} except for~\ref{prop:changeoftopology-3} are satisfied with respect to such \( B \) (see Corollary~\ref{cor:limitationchangesoftopologies} for more details and limitations). \item By Example~\ref{xmp:no_top_refinement_from_SFC_to_SC}, we cannot require that the topology $\tau'$ be $\SC_\kappa$ (instead of just \( \SFC_\kappa \)).
 The same remains true if we consider a single \( \kappa \)-Borel set \( B \) (instead of a whole family \( (B_\alpha)_{\alpha < \kappa} \)), we start from the stronger hypothesis that $(X,\tau)$ is already a $\kappa$-additive $\SC_\kappa$-space, and we weaken the conclusions by dropping condition~\ref{prop:changeoftopology-3} and relaxing condition~\ref{prop:changeoftopology-2} to ``\( B \) is \( \tau' \)-open'' (or ``\( B \) is \( \tau' \)-closed''). \end{enumerate-(a)}

 As it is clear from the discussion, in the last item the problem arises from the fact that there is a tension between condition~\ref{prop:changeoftopology-1} and our desire to strengthen condition~\ref{prop:changeoftopology-4} from \( \SFC_\kappa \) to \( \SC_\kappa \).
 However, we are now going to show that if we drop the problematic condition~\ref{prop:changeoftopology-1}, then it is possible to obtain the desired strengthening, at least when we just consider a few \( \kappa \)-Borel sets at a time.